benmarrow/benmarrow.github.io/misc.md

 	* I am a co-organizer the <a href="https://sites.google.com/view/behavioral-finance-group/">Behavioral Finance Reading Group</a> for Fall 2023
 	* I am actively involved with the <a href="https://www.paideiainstitute.org/">Paideia Institute</a>
 	* I serve on the Booth Standing Committee on PhD Climate, 2023-2024
+	* I play for the UChicago Intercollegiate Chess Team

 <br>